bentsherman/nextflow-palmetto-demo/02-create.md

 ### Data Dependencies

-This part requires you to think a bit differently.
-When we ran the job scripts, we handled data dependencies by simply running each step in the correct order.
-Nextflow, on the other hand, uses a mechanism called __channels__ to automatically determine the order of tasks.
-A channel is essentially a queue which passes data from one process to another.
-It can contain literal values like numbers and strings and lists, or it can contain files.
-Each process can have input channels and output channels.
-When all of the input channels for a process have a value, Nextflow takes a value out of each channel and launches the process with those values, repeating until one of the channels are empty.
-When a process finishes, Nextflow puts the each process output into its corresponding channel (if it has one) which will in turn feed into another process.

-In other words, channels define the __data dependencies__ between processes, and Nextflow uses them to determine when to launch tasks for each process, regardless of the order in which we define them in the pipeline script.
-In our case, the channels will cause Nextflow to launch each process one after the other, but as an example we could modify the pipeline to create multiple input files and process each input file in parallel.

-Let's keep working on the `make_input` process.
-This step creates an expression matrix which is used by downstream processes, so we'll provide the emx filename as an input and the emx file as an output:
+When using the job scripts, we simply run each step in order, and since everything is in the same directory, every script has access to every data file.
+In Nextflow, since we define each step in its own "process", we must explicitly define the inputs and outputs for each process.
+Once we have defined all of the steps, we will be able to hook them up, but for now, let's just figure out what we need to do for the `make_input` process.
+This step takes a filename and creates an expression matrix with that name, so we will define the inputs and outputs as follows:
 ```
 process make_input {
     input:
-        val(emx_file) from Channel.value("example.emx.txt")
+        val(emx_file)

     output:
-        file(emx_file) into EMX_FILES_FROM_MAKE_INPUT
+        path(emx_file), emit: emx_files

     script:
         """